scoat22/SampleCode/README.md

-An ECS implementation of an economic simulator with fantasy elements.
+This repo contains some sample files from an ECS implementation of an economic simulation game with fantasy elements.
+I don't want to include the whole game's files, for security purposes.
+But hopefully these samples show some basic programming skills.

 As of Feb 2-24-25, it's my most complex game implementation.
-I designed a backend SpreadSheet that holds all of the data in simple arrays and sparse sets.
+I designed a backend [SpreadSheet.cs](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/SpreadSheet.cs) that holds all of the data in simple arrays and sparse sets.
 Therefore, serialization of all data is trivial.
 This is a surprisingly nice feature to have, and a time saver.

 Click for a short video.<br />
 [![Watch the video](https://i9.ytimg.com/vi/6lIUX4n4voQ/mqdefault.jpg?sqp=CLS29b0G&rs=AOn4CLBsV5d_cPUFJnKE2s0omqivsAMplw)](https://youtu.be/6lIUX4n4voQ)